We rethought how to present people with the best article and reading experience across Vox Media’s diverse brands and communities.

 Typography and Visual Design

-Knowing any visual design system would need to span all 8 brands (as well as +300 cities and teamsites) we iterated on an visual design system with engineers.
-This required being conscious of how it was currently implemented under the hood through Chorus, as well as sometimes doubling back when a system.
+Knowing any visual design system would need to span all 8 brands (as well as +300 cities and teamsites) we iterated on a new visual design system with engineers.
+This required being conscious of how it was currently implemented under the hood through Chorus, as well as sometimes doubling back when it was better for the system.

 After assessing each brand, we designed a series of article pages using new sets of typefaces and visuals that best reflected and projected their brand.
 This involved understanding how to utilize the media types of a given brand and push its character forward visually.